AgentLoneStar007/SWIFTY/README.md

 `pip install -r requirements.txt`

-### 2: Run the server
+### 2: Start the development server
-Run the following command to start the FastAPI server in development mode.
+To start the server, simply run the `run.py` Python script.

-**Do not use this for your full website!** Only use this command if you want to test out changes to your website.
+`python run.py`

-`fastapi dev main.py --reload`
+The default port is 8080, which *shouldn't* conflict with any other ports.
+But if you get an error when trying to start the server, change the port to something else.

 ### 3: Run in production
 TODO: Write this part.